Kobalan/SFP/README.md

 Outlier Visualization: We identify and rectify outliers by leveraging Seaborn's Boxplot.
 This straightforward visualization aids in pinpointing outlier-rich features.
 Our chosen remedy is the Interquartile Range (IQR) method, which brings outlier data points into alignment with the rest of the dataset, bolstering its resilience.

  **Algorithm Selection**: After thorough evaluation, Random Forest Regressor, demonstrate commendable testing accuracy.
 Upon checking for any overfitting issues in both training and testing, both models exhibit strong performance without overfitting concerns.
-I choose the Random Forest Regressor for its ability to strike a balance between interpretability and accuracy, ensuring robust performance on unseen data.
+I choose the Decision Tree Regressor for its ability to strike a balance between interpretability and accuracy, ensuring robust performance on unseen data.

+Evaluation and Prediction: Use hyperparameter tuning to choose best parameter to reduce overfitting, then predict the value using unseen data

 **Contact**